-Trading with the indicator
+Trading with the ADX Indicator

 The first condition is connected to the value of the ADX, which should be above 25.
-Many traders however use 20 as the minimum value.
+Many traders, however, use 20 as the minimum value.
 This ensures that the currency is trending.

 A long signal occurs when +DI crosses above – DI.
-Wilder placed his stop loss under the low of the trigger candle (day candles in his case).
+Wilder placed his stop loss under the low of the trigger candle (day candles in this case).
 The trend remains in force as long as the low is not broken.
 A cross of +DI below – DI would not signal a change and would be treated as retracement until a low is penetrated.
 The trend will most likely strengthen when the ADX turns, which will confirm the trend.
 Once the trend is in profit, the trader can use a trailing stop method to lock in profits along the way.

 The opposite is needed for a short trade setup.

-The ADX is a simple yet interesting tool for making analysis.
-Of course it goes without saying that proper back testing should be completed by every trading on the currency or currencies which you trade before actual implementation or use of this indicator.
+The ADX is a simple yet interesting tool for making the analysis.
+Of course, it goes without saying that proper back testing should be completed by every trading in the currency or currencies which you trade before actual implementation or use of this indicator.
 Using other indicators as a confirmation for your analysis is always recommended as well.
 Using trend lines, chart patterns, Fibonacci levels and Elliott Wave are just but a few examples of technical analysis what can be used for that confirmation.

 Last but not least, I want to ask you: